charles-001/dolphie/README.md

   -r , --refresh-interval
                         How much time to wait in seconds between each refresh [default: 1] --host-cache-file     Resolve IPs to hostnames when your DNS is unable to.
 Each IP/hostname pair should be on its own line using format ip=hostname [default: ~/dolphie_host_cache]
-  --host-setup-file     Specify location of file that stores the available hosts to use in host setup modal [default: ~/dolphie_hosts]
+  --tab-setup-file      Specify location of file that stores the available hosts to use in Tab Setup modal [default: ~/dolphie_hosts]
   --heartbeat-table     (MySQL only) If your hosts use pt-heartbeat, specify table in format db.table to use the timestamp it has for replication lag instead of Seconds_Behind_Master from SHOW REPLICA STATUS
   --ssl-mode            Desired security state of the connection to the host.
 Supports: REQUIRED/VERIFY_CA/VERIFY_IDENTITY [default: OFF]
   --ssl-ca              Path to the file that contains a CA (certificate authority)